 With noninflammatory arthritis, you may have reduced mobility and bony changes in your joints, but you probably won’t notice swelling.
-It often strikes the knees, thumbs and spine.
-The joint stiffness and pain might be worse when you haven’t been active for a while and can ease once you get moving.
+It often strikes parts of the body like the knees, thumbs and spine.
+The joint stiffness and pain that affects people might be worse when they haven’t been active for a while and can ease once they get moving.
 Pain might be worse at night if you used the joint a lot that day.

 What causes noninflammatory arthritis?

-Usually, wear and tear on the joint is the leading risk factor for osteoarthritis.
+Usually, wear and tear on the joint where the bones meet is the leading risk factor for osteoarthritis.
 “This happens naturally as we age, but can also occur after an injury or repetitive activity, because of joint instability, after surgery or along with another type of arthritis,” Dr. Panico said.
 Genetics also plays a role in the age when you might develop osteoarthritis.